 Did you support Trump?…

-Trump has mastered 3 marketing principles that catapulted him to one of the most powerful positions on the planet.
+Trump himself has mastered 3 marketing principles that catapulted him to one of the most powerful positions on the planet.

 Whether you like him or don’t as an aspiring professional it will pay to see the marketing methods he used to be successful.